Sebobo/Shel.Neos.ColorPicker/README.md

             'Shel.Neos:ColorPickerEditor':
               # `mode` can be one of "rgba", "hsla", "hex"
               mode: 'rgba'
+              # Colors which are available for quick selection
+              presetColors: ['#D0021B', '#F5A623', ...]

 `mode` allows you to store the selected color values in a different format if needed.
 This can be helpful, when the hsl format is needed to get the individual components.

+`presetColors` lets you customize the list of color squares that are available for quick selection.

 ## Contributions